stgleb/python-algorithms/README.md

 # python-algorithms
-Examples from book "Elements of programming interviews in Pythom"
+Examples from book "Elements of programming interviews in Python"